sjwines/hourofai/forest/forest1.md

 - :binoculars: Take a look in the game window! <br/><br/>
 You should be able to pilot your drone all around the ocean and see the sights.

-**Oops!** It may not look like your sprite is moving right now, but as soon as you add more sprites in the next level, you'll see!
+🤭**Oops!** It may not look like your sprite isn't moving right now, but as soon as you add more sprites in the next level, you'll see how your drone interacts with them!

 <!-- ***************************************************
 //                      NOTE